SRodi/srodi.github.io/_posts/2023-11-23-how-to-write-terraform-file-in-go.md

     C -->|deploy| F[Region 3]
 ```

+The code presented in this tutorial is found [here](https://github.com/SRodi/hclwrite-example)

 ## Problem
 Normally this can be done manually without any issues, but if the Terraform in question refers to numerous resources (in my case thousands of secrets stored in a remote Secrets Manager instance), automation is necessary to prevent human-errors, provide scalability, validation, and more.